 I’m recalling one of the great sights of spring gardening this cold February night: working the soil for the first time and having birds descend to pick out the slow moving grubs that had been hiding under the earth.
 Sure, the birds got a valuable earthworm or two, but not so many that it would dent the population.
 Those worms began to tunnel back almost as soon as daylight hit them.
 And many were still buried deep — very deep — where my turning fork couldn’t yet reach them.
 But those grubs, twisting and turning on top of the freshly spaded clods.
 They made for easy pickings.

 Of course, that got me thinking about watching birds work the garden in the summer, feasting on insects, caterpillars, and whatever else they can find.
 In song and sight, birds are the most enjoyable part of any organic gardeners integrated pest management system.
 And they can also help with pollination.
 How to attract beneficial birds to your garden?
 Start now by putting out feed.
 In most places, February means natural food sources for birds are at their lowest.
 By feeding birds now — almost all eat seeds and insects — you’ll increase the chances of them returning to your yard during garden season.
-Feeding birds in the winter takes some knowledge (pdf format).
+Feeding birds in the winter takes some knowledge (PDF).
 Luckily, the practice is wide spread and you probably have a neighbor or friend who can tell you what’s best and appropriate for your area.
 Here are ten birds that can help gardeners control backyard insect pests